How to Get Rid of Cockroaches

 How Roaches Enter Your Home

 Roaches are attracted to your home for a variety of reasons (listed above), but attraction is only the first part.
 They have to actually be able to get INTO your home to wreak havoc.
-The most common way these sly pests enter your home include:
+The most common way these sly pests enter your home is through cracks and crevices in doors, windows, and other areas of your house.

 This may seem like a given, but roaches are attracted to dirt and filth because they’re always on the lookout for new sources of food.
-The easiest way to keep roaches out of your home is by keeping it clean.
+The easiest way to get rid of roaches is by making sure your home is clean.
 Make sure to do the following:

 Clean crumbs and spills immediately